ofoe-fiergbor/immutability/README.md

 concatenates a string to it, then return a new `String` object.
 Hence, pointing your variable to another memory reference.

 By contrast, `StringBuilder` objects are mutable.
-This class has methods, `.append()` that change the value of the object, rather than just returning new values.
+This class has methods, eg.`.append()`, that change the value of the object, rather than just returning new values.

 Other java platform library primitive classes include boxed primitive classes, BigInteger and BigDecimal